ecoseminar/Ecoseminar_Aut24/README.md

 # Autumn 2024 UW Ecoseminar on open and reproducible science practices

 We’ll use the [Openscapes lesson series](https://openscapes.github.io/series/), which is an open data science mentorship program aiming to make science more efficient, collaborative, inclusive, and kind.
 We’ll work as a community of practice to share strategies and develop or refine science practices for individuals and research groups.
 The seminar will cover GitHub version control, data, and coding strategies.
+Please bring a laptop if possible for hands on activities.
 If there’s interest, we may spend some time exploring R Shiny for creating interactive data visualizations, building off a previous Ecoseminar on [R Shiny](https://github.com/ecoseminar).

 Subscribe to the ecoseminar@u.washington.edu mailing list [here](http://mailman13.u.washington.edu/mailman/listinfo/ecoseminar).